 However, facilities which are necessary for work and employees have no discretion in it should not be included here.
-For instance, uniforms that employees use or vehicles used for business purpose, etc. Such facilities are considered as intermediate consumption.
+For instance, uniforms that employees use or vehicles used for business purposes, etc. Such facilities are considered as intermediate consumption.

 Employer’s Contribution to Social Security Schemes

 It includes the contribution employers make in social security plans such as employees provident fund, gratuity, pension plans, etc.

 Operating surplus is also divided into 3 categories, these are –

 Rent arises from the ownership of properties.
 Income under this head comprises both actual rent and imputed rent.
 Actual rent is calculated on properties to let out on rent.
 Whereas imputed rent is rent on self-occupied properties—such rent calculated according to the market value of the property.

 It refers to the interest amount received for loaning funds to a manufacturing unit.
 This interest comprises both actual and imputed interest.
 Additionally, it also includes interest paid on loans taken for production units.

 However, it does not include interest paid by the government against public debt as well as interest on consumer loans.
 Moreover, interest paid by one company to another is also not included as it is already accounted for in the company books as profit.

 An entrepreneur earns profits for his/her contribution to the company.
 It is a residual income, which the entrepreneur earns after paying other factors of production.

 Self-employed individuals and unincorporated business generate this form of income.
 The mixed-income arises when elements of factor incomes cannot be separated from each other.
 For example, a doctor running his/her clinic.